AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. **Clone Cloud Manager Git Repository on your local development instance:** You can access and manage your Git Repository using Self-Service Git Account Management from Cloud Manager UI.
 For details, see [Accessing Git](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/managing-code/accessing-git.html).

-1. **Update your Maven projects to be AEM Cloud Service compatible:** Create a copy or clone of the Maven project.
-You can use second Maven project for development tasks relates to AEM Forms on Cloud service environment.
-To ensure your second Maven project is AEM Cloud Service compatible, respect the split of mutable and immutable content, establish dependencies to create non-conflicting, deterministic deployments and package dependencies in a deployable structure.
+1. **Update your Maven projects to be AEM Cloud Service compatible:** Create a copy or clone of the Maven project created in steps 1.
+You can use the second Maven project for development tasks relates to AEM Forms on Cloud service environment.

+ To make your second Maven project is AEM Cloud Service compatible, respect the split of mutable and immutable content, establish dependencies to create non-conflicting, deterministic deployments and package dependencies in a deployable structure.
 For details see, [AEM Project Structure](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html).
 Also, define correct JCR repository roots in the [repository structure package](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/repository-structure-package.html).
 A sample Maven Archetype project is available [here](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype).

 1. **Configure AEM Forms as a Cloud Service SDK:** Open the Archetype project and make the following changes to the POM file of the project: